levibostian/Wendy-iOS/README.md

 * Install these development tools:

-[sourcery](https://github.com/krzysztofzablocki/Sourcery?tab=readme-ov-file#installation) used to generate boilerplate code.
+[mint](https://github.com/yonaskolb/Mint?tab=readme-ov-file#installing) used to run other development CLI commands such as linter/formatter.
 [taskfile](https://taskfile.dev/installation/) an alternative to `Makefile` to run commands.

 * Generate the boilerplate code, otherwise you will not be able to compile the code.